yenichw/miside_demo_unityproject/README.md

 are your rights violated? write to the moderator in chat! files may be deleted at the request of the copyright holder. https://t.me/msd_editor_discussion - Join our ranks to restore the source code for the full version of the game.
-Unfortunately, the file is too large, so it is in the “Pinned Files” group.
+Unfortunately, the file is too large, so it is in the pined files group.